PhilHarps/music/README.md

 <% end %>
 ```

+Some partials and centralised styling in `applications.scss` have been used in an attempt to consolidate and centralise some elements such as

+- header, footer
+- forms
-Some partials and centralised styling in `applications.scss` have been used in an attempt to consolidate and centralise some elements such as forms, the card used for each listing displayed in `View All Listing` and `Search Results`.
-However, the quality of the codebase and clunky user experience (i.e. Editing profile with details versus updating account authentication details) nonetheless demonstrated the the haphazard, disjointed _learning-on-the-fly_ process for the solo developer.
-Maintaining the application as it is will inevitably accrue compounding technical debt.
+- the card used to display each listing.

+However, the quality of the codebase and clunky user experience (i.e. Updating account authentication is nested a second level down from Editing Profile details) nonetheless demonstrated the haphazard _learning-on-the-fly_ process for the solo developer.
+Maintaining the application as it is currently submitted will inevitably accrue compounding technical debt.

 ---